astzls213/code-during-jnu/README.md

 ### Update:

+###### 2019, 11, 29

+​		update exp7Q1: Adding QucikSort method to sort.
+Previously it's Radix Sort.
+And RadixSort is quicker than quicksort.
+As quicksort need recursion.

 ###### 2019, 11, 28

 ​		added exp7Q1: A managing system about student score.
 It can print student score in reverse order.